OpenEPaperLink/OpenEPaperLink/README.md

 Hats off to these legends!

 ## Automated Builds
-- After a PR gets merged to the main branch, the esp 32 code will automatically be compiled.
+- After a PR gets merged to the main branch, the ESP32 code will automatically be compiled.
 This can take up to 20 minutes.
 - Information about the latest builds can be found below
 <img alt="builds" src="https://openepaperlink.de/build/img.php">